-Canaro acknowledges his debt to this “precursor” of the “typical Porteño music”, and that not only he, but all tango musicians, composers, Tango itself and the country of Argentina owe a lot to Ángel Villoldo, who passed away on 1921 in complete poverty.
+Canaro acknowledges his debt to this “precursor” of the “typical Porteño music”, and that not only he, but all tango musicians, composers, Tango itself, and the country of Argentina owe a lot to Ángel Villoldo, who passed away on 1921 in complete poverty.

 Continuing with Canaro’s description of the neighborhood of La Boca during those times, he tells us that the “Zeneise” language, a Genovese dialect, was spoken there almost more than Spanish.
-The area of La Boca centered on the corners of Suarez and Necochea streets, hosted not only shows, but also many restaurants.
-It was a neighborhood of night life, continuously bustling, that attracted many people from downtown and other neighborhoods, bringing out the gangs of young men from rich families, and not so young men, accompanied by beautiful ladies.
+The area of La Boca centered on the corners of Suarez and Necochea streets hosted not only shows but also many restaurants.
+It was a neighborhood of nightlife, continuously bustling, that attracted many people from downtown and other neighborhoods, bringing out the gangs of young men from rich families, and not so young men, accompanied by beautiful ladies.
 Rivalries between them and the dwellers of La Boca would often arise, provoking fights.

 A young man from the San Telmo neighborhood, nicknamed the “Fay”, frequented the bars of La Boca on an almost daily basis.
 He was a cart driver, strong, well-grounded, known for being “guapo” and his powerful fists, as he would resolve squabbles with punches.
 One punch from him resulted in one man out of the fight.
 The “Fay” was considered a neighbor of La Boca, not of the downtown, due to his regular and friendly camaraderie with the young people in that neighborhood.

 One night, as usual, the “Fay” was accompanied by several friends at “Café Royal”, as he was a fan of Canaro’s music.
 A great friend of his, a waitress called María “La Morocha”, was invited to sit with them by the “Fay” while also attending to other tables.
-At another table close by, there was a “patota” (group of men), of a rich young men called Cacho Arana, and they started teasing “La Morocha”.
+At another table close by, there was a “patota” (a group of men), of a rich young man called Cacho Arana, and they started teasing “La Morocha”.
 When it became too much, the “Fay” responded to them and a fight broke out.
 First, they started throwing glasses and bottles, then chairs, then guns came out and tables went upside down.
 When the police arrived, the “Fay” was in the middle of the fight, throwing punches left and right.
 They closed the café and took everyone to the police station.
 These fights were common in La Boca.